loganathan-sekaran/AsyncHelper/README.md

 Also refer to the <a href="https://github.com/loganathan001/AsyncHelper/wiki/Some-Example-Uses-of-Async-Helper">Wiki page</a> for some example usages.

+### What is new in Async-Helper-4.1.0

+This release introduces **22 new enhanced features** with comprehensive test coverage and documentation:

+#### 🎯 Major Enhancements
+- **Timeout Support** - Operations with configurable timeouts for better control
+- **Batch Processing** - Process collections concurrently with optional concurrency limits
+- **Resilience Patterns** - Retry logic, fallback values, and custom error handlers
+- **Functional Composition** - Chain operations and combine results elegantly
+- **Competitive Execution** - Race conditions and fastest result selection
+- **Modern Integration** - CompletableFuture support for seamless integration
+- **Monitoring & Control** - Check pending status and cancel operations
+- **Multi-Flag Coordination** - Wait for multiple flags with all/any semantics
+- **Advanced Scheduling** - Execute N times with exponential backoff support

+#### 📚 Documentation
+- Comprehensive README with 10+ real-world usage examples
+- Full unit test coverage for all 22 new methods
+- Migration guide documenting backward compatibility

+See the [New Enhanced Features](#new-enhanced-features-latest-update) section below for detailed API documentation and the [Advanced Usage Examples](#advanced-usage-examples) section for comprehensive code examples.

 ### What is new in Async-Helper-4.0.0

 * Async-Helper is an **OSGi bundle** now :), to use it directly in OSGi applications.
 * Renamed *Async* helper class to [AsyncContext](https://github.com/loganathan001/AsyncHelper/blob/master/Project/asynchelper/src/main/java/org/vishag/async/AsyncContext.java) so that there is option to limit the context of Asynchronous operations.
-The global context can be obtained using `AscynContext.getDefault()`.
+The global context can be obtained using `AsyncContext.getDefault()`.

 * All the existing helper classes and their methods are now converted from static to instances, so that,